MaxTrautwein/focusflow/docs/Lab4_Reviews_StaticCodeAnalysisTools/master_review_document.md

 ## Checklist

-- [ ] Code Style and Formatting
+- [x] Code Style and Formatting
-- [ ] Functionality and Logic
+- [x] Functionality and Logic
-- [ ] Error Handling
+- [x] Error Handling (not implemented)
-- [ ] Documentation
+- [x] Documentation
-- [ ] Performance Considerations
+- [x] Performance Considerations
-- [ ] Security Considerations
+- [x] Security Considerations (see findings)
-- [ ] Testing Coverage
+- [x] Testing Coverage
-- [ ] Compliance with Standards
+- [x] Compliance with Standards

 ## Participating Reviewers and Roles

 - Author: Prof. Grewe
-- Reviewer: Ergün, Felix, Max, Tim
+- Reviewer: Ergün Bickici, Felix Hoffmann, Max Trautwein, Tim Jauch
-- Moderator: Felix
+- Moderator: Felix Hoffmann
-- Note-Taker: Tim
+- Note-Taker: Tim Jauch

 ## Review Decision

-- [Provide information about the review decision, including the decision made and the justification for the decision.
-Is the review approved or not?
-If not, what are the reasons for the rejection?]
-- [Is a follow-up review required?
-If yes, what is the next step?]
-- [Is a re-inspection required?
-If yes, what is the next step?]
+Rework required and follow-up review required with a re-inspection

+Regarding the findings there are some key issues found that can not be ignored:
+- Security concerns: Password stored and tested in plain text, weak password length policy, lack of role specification
+- Requirements flaws: Missing or unclear information in [FocusFlow Software Requirements Specification](spec.md) (team lead rules, contradictions to intro text)
+- Test coverage: Several tests only validate Lombok-generated getters/setters — no real logic.

+After these issues have been reworked a follow-up review can be scheduled and a re-inspection can take place

 ## Date of Review

-- **Date:** [Enter the date of the review]
+- **Date:** 05.04.2025

 ## Additional notes

-- [Provide additional notes if required]
+No further findings